TheMoistDino/FtcRobotController/README.md

 - X = Reset lift position to zero

 ## Change Log
+### MeepMeep + Road Runner for AUTO (11/9, 23:30)
+* Installed MeepMeep for RR 1.0.x
+* Created predicted paths for AUTO for the left and right starting positions
+  * Implemented in AutoMeetOneL.java
+  * Not yet in AutoMeetOneR.java
+* Other small changes in misc files

 ### Reorganized Variables + Added ArmToPosition Method (11/9, 14:00)
 #### MotorControl.java + related classes
 * Renamed armDirection variables to 'forward' and 'backward'